This email etiquette and business writing course will:

 Before You Start Typing: What to Send by Email

-In this opening discussion, the facilitator will engage participants in exercises designed to measure their knowledge of both what and when to send emails at work.
+In this opening discussion, the facilitator will engage participants in exercises designed to measure their knowledge of email use at work.
 They will gain a clear understanding of circumstances that require formal written communication rather than email, and they will discuss the kinds of items they must never send electronically—on or off the job—without the risk of serious consequences.

 What I’m Trying to Say: Creating an Accurate Subject Line